 The retail cost of formulary drugs purchased within your Part D Plan is the only cost that counts toward your plan’s coverage gap or “donut hole.”
 Once you’re in the coverage gap, out-of-pocket drug costs are all that count toward moving into catastrophic coverage.

 Yes.
-If you switch plans during the year through a Special Enrollment Period,A Special Enrollment Period is a 60-day period outside the Open Enrollment Period when you can enroll or change your coverage.
-Special Enrollment Periods are only granted if you experience a Qualifying Life Event.
-These are special circumstances that may change your health insurance needs.
-Some Special Enrollment Periods can be up to 90 days. you will most likely stay in the “donut hole.”
+If you switch plans during the year through a Special Enrollment Period,A Special Enrollment Period is an opportunity outside of a standard enrollment period in which your specific circumstances allow you an opportunity to make changes to your Medicare-related coverage. you will most likely stay in the “donut hole.”
 Your drug spending history will carry over with you.
 However, it could vary if your new Medicare plan has a different initial coverage limit.